 Political Science

-POLITICAL SCIENCE 100—NATIONAL POLITICS IN THE UNITED STATES (SS)
+POLITICAL SCIENCE 100—INTRODUCTION TO U.S. POLITICS (SS)

 POLITICAL SCIENCE 110—INTRODUCTION TO INTERNATIONAL POLITICS (SS)

-Fall.
+Fall, Spring.
 Credit, three hours.
 Introduction to analytical concepts, the nature of the interstate system, the assumptions and ideas of diplomacy, and the determinants of foreign policy.

 POLITICAL SCIENCE 111— PRINCIPLES OF POLITICAL SCIENCE (SS)

-TBA.
+Fall, Spring.
 Credit, three hours.
 The chief goals of this course are (1) to help students describe the disciplines most important lines of inquiry, (2) to develop student enthusiasm for political science approaches to understanding politics, and (3) to provide them with a shared vocabulary which may be built upon by the department's other courses.
 The course introduces students to different types of political interdependencies that are common across the subfields in political science through an examination of big questions that drive the discipline.

 POLITICAL SCIENCE 120—INTRODUCTION TO COMPARATIVE POLITICS (SS)